 Saudi labor law for expatriates: Recruitment terms

-• Recruitment of an expatriate employee can only take place via an approval of the Ministry.
+- Recruitment of an expatriate employee can only take place via an approval of the Ministry.

-• A non-Saudi isn’t allowed to engage in any work only after obtaining a work permit from the Ministry.
+- A non-Saudi isn’t allowed to engage in any work only after obtaining a work permit from the Ministry.
 The conditions for granting the permit are as follows:

 1. The worker has lawfully entered the country and is authorized to work.

-2. The worker possesses the professional or academic qualifications which the country needs and which are not possessed by citizens or the available number of such citizens is insufficient to meet the needs, or that he belongs to the class of ordinary workers that the country needs.
+2. The worker possesses the professional or academic qualifications that the country needs and which are not possessed by citizens or the available number of such citizens is insufficient to meet the needs, or that he belongs to the class of ordinary workers that the country needs.

 3. The worker has a contract with an employer and is under his responsibility.

-• The employment contract for non-Saudis shall be written and of a fixed term.
+- The employment contract for non-Saudis shall be written and of a fixed term.
 If the contract does not specify the duration, the duration of the work permit shall be deemed the duration of the contract.

-• An employer may not employ a worker in a profession other than the one specified in his work permit.
+- An employer may not employ a worker in a profession other than the one specified in his work permit.

-• A worker is prohibited from engaging in a profession other than his before taking the legal measures necessary to change his profession.
+- A worker is prohibited from engaging in a profession other than his before taking the legal measures necessary to change his profession.

-• Unless he has followed the stipulated legal rules and procedures, an employer may not allow his worker to work for others, and a worker may not work for other employers.
+- Unless he has followed the stipulated legal rules and procedures, an employer may not allow his worker to work for others, and a worker may not work for other employers.
 Similarly, an employer may not employ the workers of other employers.

-• An employer may not allow a worker to work for his own account and a worker may not work for his own account.
+- An employer may not allow a worker to work for his own account and a worker may not work for his own account.

 Rights and duties: Employer and employee